abookout/liz/README.md

 # Liz
-This simple program finds what your name is ACTUALLY short for.
+This simple program can be used to figure out what your name is ACTUALLY short for.
 Dan, I'm sorry, I know this may be hard for you to hear but your mother and I actually named you Dandruff.
 Or perhaps Dandelion.
 Or Dancer.
 Or Bandana.
-The possibilities are numerous.
+The possibilities are numerous!

 ## Setup
 This program requires the Pronouncing library, which you can install with